Skip to main content

 • International Education Standards

-Audit Law No. 8 of 2020 and Law No. 16 of 2017 on Regulating the Work of Experts establish some initial professional development (IPD) and general continuing professional development (CPD) requirements for Auditors and Accounting Experts, which are further defined by the Ministry of Commerce and Industry (MOCI) and Ministry of Justice (MOJ), respectively.
-Details of the IPD and CPD requirements are presented below which appear to incorporate some, but not all, of the revised 2019 IES requirements as of the date of the assessment.
+Audit Law No. 8 of 2020 and Law No. 16 of 2017 on Regulating the Work of Experts establish initial professional development (IPD) and continuing professional development (CPD) requirements for Auditors and Accounting Experts, which are further defined by the Ministry of Commerce and Industry (MOCI) and the Ministry of Justice (MOJ), respectively.
+The framework incorporates some, but not all, of the revised 2019 International Education Standards in effect at the time of the assessment.

-To practice audit, candidates must (i) complete a bachelor’s degree in accounting from an accredited university in Qatar (or equivalent as deemed appropriate by MOCI); (ii) complete three (3) years of practical experience after graduating from university and provide a certificate of training in an accounting office; (iii) pass the Qatari CPA Exam prior to registration; and (iv) obtain a practicing license from MOCI.
-Auditors are required to complete 60 CPD hours annually via MOCI-approved trainers.
-The Qatari Association of Certified Public Accountants (QCPA), subject to oversight by the MOCI, is responsible for delivering the CPD program for auditors.
+To practice audit, candidates must complete a bachelor’s degree in accounting (or equivalent as deemed appropriate by MOCI), complete three years of practical experience following graduation, pass the Qatari CPA examination, and obtain a practicing license from MOCI.
+Auditors are required to complete sixty hours of continuing professional development annually through MOCI-approved providers.
+QCPA delivers CPD programs for auditors under the oversight of MOCI.

 Current Status: Partially Adopted